Daniel Caesar: 2018–2024: Case Study 01 and Never Enough

+In March 2019, Caesar received backlash for defending his friend Julieanna Goddard via an Instagram live stream.
+Goddard had been criticized for her racist comments on Black people, particularly those regarding Black women.
+He later apologized for his comments.
+Still as years go by he is criticized by many for the defense of friend "Julz" thinking during the time he was being honest when he reflected later on to see how it was harmful.

 Caesar released his sophomore studio album, Case Study 01 on June 28, 2019.
 The album featured guest appearances from Brandy, Pharrell Williams, John Mayer, Sean Leon and Jacob Collier.
 The record was supported by the single, "Love Again" with Brandy which received a nomination for Best R&B Performance at the 62nd Grammy Awards.

 On March 19, 2021, Caesar appeared alongside Giveon on Justin Bieber's "Peaches" from Justice.
 The track marked Caesar's first to top both the Canadian Hot 100 and the Billboard Hot 100.
 It was later certified 6× platinum by Music Canada and 4× platinum by the RIAA.
 Alongside its commercial success, the track garnered four nominations at the 64th Annual Grammy Awards.

 Caesar released his third studio album, Never Enough, through Republic Records on April 7, 2023.
 In October 2024, he appeared on Tyler, the Creator's eighth studio album Chromakopia, providing vocals for five tracks on the album, including opening track "St. Chroma" and "Tomorrow", which Caesar co-wrote and performed bass on.
+At the Juno Awards of 2024, Caesar received five nominations, winning for Contemporary R&B/Soul Recording of the Year.